usnistgov/SFA/README.md

 ## Download or Build

 **Download** the NIST version of SFA in the Release directory above.
-Click on the zip file (SFA-5.nn.zip) in the Release directory and then the download icon to the right.
-Read the README file.

 **Build** your own version of SFA from the source code with instructions in the 'source' directory above.